FrankLawrence/Obsidian-Vault/Computer Programming/Pervasive Computing/Percom 8 Classification III.md

 flowchart TD
 	A[Randomly place k points in the feature\n space.
-These are the initial centroid\n locations of the k classes.] --> B B[Assign each point to that class\n whose centroid lies closest.] --> C C[Have any ponts changed their class\n since the previous iteration?] -- Yes --> D D[Recalculate the centroids of each class] --> B
+These are the initial centroid\n locations of the k classes.] --> B B[Assign each point to that class\n whose centroid lies closest.] --> C C[Have any points changed their class\n since the previous iteration?] -- Yes --> D D[Recalculate the centroids of each class] --> B
 	C -- No --> E[STOP]
 ```